gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 If you want to verify your results, you can find the code for the final plugin in our [repository](https://github.com/gis-ops/tutorials/tree/master/examples/metageo_plugin/gisops_wp_spatial).

 To get you started right away, we have included a `docker-compose.yml`.
-Just do `docker-compose up -d` and you'll find a `./wp-content` directory.
-Wordpress is now available on http://localhost:8090.
-Don't forget to make it accessible for Apache: `sudo chmod -R 777 wp-content` (or `chown` to `www-data:www-data`).
+Go through the [General Setup](#1-general-setup) if you're having trouble with `docker-compose`.

 To include the full plugin to WordPress, just copy the `gisops_wp_spatial` folder to `./wp-content/plugins` and activate it in the WordPress Admin site.